xxoo/jsex/readme.md

 ```

 ## How to deserialize?
-Basically you can just `eval` the string to restore data. but for security reason you might need to use `String.prototype.parseJsex()`.
+Basically you can just `eval` the string to restore data.
+But for security reasons you might need to use `String.prototype.parseJsex()`.
 ```javascript
 //to undertake the above code
 console.log('eval result:', eval('(' + s + ')'));